BlancaCalvo/dynamic-stance-analysis/README.md

 The folder [data](https://github.com/projecte-aina/dynamic-stance-analysis/tree/main/data) contains the publicly distributable format of the Dutch component of DySC, the Dutch Stance Twitter (DuST).
 To access the full text format, interested must sign a Data Sharing agreement.
 The full text version of the corpus is available via [DataverseNL](https://doi.org/10.34894/OOTV3G).

-The Catalan components of DyST are available via Hugging Face datasets:
+The Catalan components of DySC are available via Hugging Face datasets:

 - Catalan Stance and Emotions Twitter dataset (CaSET): https://huggingface.co/datasets/projecte-aina/CaSET-catalan-stance-emotions-twitter